Vadims06/topolograph/README.md

 - run commands specifically to your vendor (from Supported vendors table) on single device ( if you have multiple areas - do it on ABR)
 - save all commands output in a single file with .txt or .log extension
 - upload the file to Topolograph

+- or do it programmatically via Rest API.
+Multi devices LSDBs are supported via API only (v2.34).

 ### Expected file's extension
 - .txt